croningp/oligoss/README.md

 ## Sequencing Workflows

-There is currently only one sequencing workflow available in Polymersoup.
+There is currently only one sequencing workflow available in OLIGOSS.
 The __exhaustive screening__ workflow is to be used for sequencing oligomers with well-characterised fragmentation pathways and known monomer libraries.
 For oligomer classes with poorly characterised fragmentation pathways and / or